MagaliFr/OystercatcherCarryOverEffects/README.md

 - COE_data.csv: carry-over effect dataset for the path analysis
 - EnviornmentalVariables.csv: environmental variables for the MSM-SEM

-Code Analysis
+Codes for analyses
 - nimble.R: multi-state mark recapture SEM
 - coe analysis.R: carry-over effect analysis
 - coe env.R: effect of environment on condition
 - Indirect effect: indirect effect of winter environment on reproduction through body condition

-Code Figures
-fig 3
-symbols for figures
+Files and codes for figures (if in seperate script) fig 3 symbols for figures

 output:
 - output1
 - output 2 hema ref

-Global environments on zenodo
+Global environments are archived on zenodo because the file sizes are too big for GitHub.

 *Details on the data (variable names):*

 EnviornmentalVariables.csv: